 10. Bike around a campground after it closes for the season

-Many campgrounds close for the season early to mid-September, creating a safe place for novice bikers to ride without traffic to worry about.
-Often the campground will have a playground as well, or a creek or river to play in, and there will be no shortage of picnic tables for your lunch.
+Many public campgrounds close for the season early to mid-September, creating a safe place for novice bikers to ride without traffic to worry about.
+Often the campground will have a playground as well, or a creek or river to play by, and there will be no shortage of picnic tables for your lunch.

 Photos courtesy of Tanya Koob.